Acrome-Smart-Motion-Devices/SMD-Arduino-Library/README.md

       - `Serial`: The serial communication interface you are using.
       - `baudrate`: The baud rate for serial communication.
 (Baudrate should be 115200 if not set before)

-   3. Create an instance of the `Red` class by initializing it with the `ID` and the `Serial`.
+   3. Create an instance of the `Red` class by initializing it with the `ID`, the `Serial` and `baudrate` .
 This instance represents your motor driver and allows you to control it.

    4. In the `setup()` function:
       - Initialize communication with the SMD using `myRed.begin()`.
-Make sure to use the appropriate baud rate for your setup.
       - Set the SMD's operation mode based on your application requirements.
 For example, use `myRed.setOperationMode(PWMControl)` for PWM motor control.

    5. In the `loop()` function or your program logic: